Brian Wilson: Musical influences

-It is often reported that the Beach Boys and the Beatles influenced each other, although Wilson rejected the notion.
+It is often reported that the Beach Boys and the Beatles influenced each other, although Wilson rejected the notion, saying he "studied [Phil Spector] way more than The Beatles or any other music."
 (Note: Carl supported that Brian had preferred Spector over the Beatles, although his brother "loved the Beatles' later music when they evolved and started making intelligent, masterful music".
 Mike Love remarked of the Beatles' influence on Wilson in 1969, "Brian was in his own world, believe me.")
 He acknowledged that he had felt threatened by the Beatles' success and that this awareness drove him to concentrate his efforts on trying to outdo them in the studio.
 He praised Paul McCartney's stylistic versatility and commended his bass playing as "technically fantastic".

-In 1976, Wilson commented that he felt contemporary popular music had lacked the artistic integrity it once had, with Queen's "Bohemian Rhapsody" (1975) being one exception.
-In a 1988 interview, he named the 1982 compilation Stevie Wonder's Original Musiquarium I and Paul Simon's 1986 release Graceland among his ten favorite albums of all time.
-In 2007, he cited Billy Joel as his favorite pianist.
-By 2015, Wilson maintained that he does not listen to modern music, only "oldies but goodies".